by ProcureDeskLast Updated : May-26-2019

 However, Like any other investment, companies need to justify the investments to the finance team for such an initiative.

-In this post, we will cover the key benefits of purchasing and invoicing automation and how to build your own business case for investment in such a solution.
+In this post, we will cover the key benefits of purchasing and invoicing automation and how to build your business case for investment in such a solution.

-The post is structured into tangible and intangible benefits.
-We are also breaking the section into purchasing automation and invoicing automation.
-If you are only looking for purchasing automation – for example, investment in an e-procurement solution then use the purchasing business case.
+• If you are only looking for purchasing automation (for example: investment in an e-procurement solution) then use the purchasing business case

 If you have not read this already, we highly recommend the following before you proceed further